The UK eCKD Guide

 Chronic kidney disease affects the body's ability to handle calcium and phosphate.
 This, in turn, can lead to problems with your heart, blood vessels and bones.
 There are a number of different treatment approaches which vary between patients.
 Options available for treatment include advice on altering your diet, a variety of tablets and, in certain cases, surgery.

-See the KFRE section for more information.
+See the KFRE information in the CKD stages section for more information.

-Advanced Kidney Care (AKC, previously known as Low Clearance)
+Advanced kidney care (AKC, previously known as low clearance)

 The specific criteria for AKC are developing, Renal GIRFT recommends that patients should be seen for AKC by the time that they are within 18 months of a projected requirement for kidney replacement therapy.